BEGINNER LEVEL COURSES

 Math Review for Certification Exams

-Tuesday, September 19 | Beginner | 0.7 CEUs
+Tuesday, February 13 | Beginner | 0.7 CEUs

 Review the basic mathematic principles you need to pass your certification exams.
 This course will include math examples typically found on exams and help you review how to solve relevant math problems.
 You need a TI-30XS scientific calculator to participate in this course.

-- Perform metric and English conversions
+- Perform metric and English conversions.

-- Solve for variables in an equation
+- Solve for variables in an equation.

-- Use exponents, scientific notation, and answer-significant digits
+- Use exponents, scientific notation, and answer-significant digits.

-- Apply formulas and conversions commonly used on safety certification tests
+- Apply formulas and conversions commonly used on safety certification tests.

 - Solve basic sample math problems related to: